 I have always enjoyed good television programs.
-You know the kind I mean, PBS, National Geographic, and the History Channel just to name a few.
-The kind of programs that not only inform you but, also make you take the time to think about what you have just seen.
-Now don't get me wrong, I like a mindless action flick now and again just as much as the next person.
-But, when it comes to wanting to increase my learning curve on a particular subject there is nothing like a good book, or a good television program.
+You know the kind I mean, PBS, National Geographic, the History Channel, just to name a few.
+The kind of programs that not only inform you but, also make think about what you have just seen.
+Now don't get me wrong I like a mindless action flick now and again just as much as the next person.
+But, when it comes to wanting to increase my learning curve on a particular subject, there is nothing like a good book, or a good television program.

-Yes, it is true that the process that creates a sword and a student are not the same.
-Nevertheless, in the end both the sword and the black belt are both born out of a dream, one that first started life as a simple idea in someone's mind, and in the end grew into something worthwhile.
-Each a product of many hands, and each singularly unique.
+While there is an obvious difference between the two, in the end both the sword, and the black belt were born out of a dream.
+Each one started life as a simple idea in someone's mind that grew into something worthwhile, each a product of many hands, and singularly unique.

 Remember: "Never judge anything only by it's appearance."